MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts-connectorcrawler.md

 |crawlProgressMarker |CrawlCheckpoint |Holds data to identify what items were processed the last time crawl ran.
 This information is returned by the connector along with the items.
 This can be used by the connector in case of crashes happening on the platform during the crawl. |
 |Schema |DataSourceSchema |Schema of connection.
 This can be used by the connector to identify the property which is content and set it. |

+#### CrawlStreamBit

-**CrawlStreamBit**: Response model containing the item, status indicating success/failures if any and the indicator/checkpoint for the item being crawled during full/periodic full crawl.
+Response model containing the item, status indicating success/failures if any and the indicator/checkpoint for the item being crawled during full/periodic full crawl.

 |Property |Type |Description |
 |:----------|:-------------|:----------|